Helping children through change

 Change can be even tougher on tamariki than the rest of us because it is usually not their choice.
 Whether it's moving house or to another city, a change to the makeup of their family, starting kindergarten or transitioning to school - decisions are often made by the adults around them or by life itself.
 It’s no wonder that children can find change scary, frustrating or confusing, and may even be angered by it.

-Whatever the nature of change, kindergarten and early learning centres teachers see it up close and personal every day: children moving from one neighbourhood to another, parents separating, special people passing away or becoming sick, the death of a beloved pet, transitions to the next step in schooling and more.
+Whatever the nature of change, kindergarten and early learning centre teachers see it up close and personal every day: children moving from one neighbourhood to another, parents separating, special people passing away or becoming sick, the death of a beloved pet, transitions to the next step in schooling and more.

 So how do we make change easier on our children and equip them with the skills they’ll need to remain resilient in the face of the inevitable twists and turns of life?